shruggr/Bitflow/README.md

 ## Explanation
 Rather than solving a single onboarding problem, we decided to focus on building a platform which allows for many different solutions to be built.

+Bitflow is a task-based workflow engine which allows custom workflows to be easily built and run on top of Bitcoin SV with every action immutably.

+There are endless possibilities for workflows: a production line, a supply chain, mystery shoppers, a list of household chores or even an Easter egg hunt.

 ## Onboarding Goals
 Bitflow allows developers (and with UI refinements, administrative users with limited technical expertise) to build powerful task-based workflows, where progress and payments are recorded to Bitcoin, without needing to understand Bitcoin.